succinctlabs/sp1/book/writing-programs/patched-crates.md

 To accelerate Secp256k1 operations, you'll need to patch `k256` or `secp256k1` depending on your usage.

-Generally, if a crate you're using (ex. `revm`) has support for using `k256` instead of `secp256k1`, you should use `k256` for better performance in signature recovery.
+Generally, if a crate you're using (ex. `revm`) has support for using `k256` instead of `secp256k1`, you should use `k256` for better performance in signature recovery for 4-5x better performance.

 ### Patches